-5.1.2 The Compute Vertical
+5.3 The Compute Vertical

 Compute is the act of performing computations on data.
+That would be the PDL Nodes and other devices performing management and governance tasks.
 Computations require a computing device, either a dedicated computer or a virtual resource such as a VM or a container in a cloud.

-Certain ICT service providers focus on delivering computational capabilities on-demand through data-centers where multitude devices are made available to use by consumers.
+5.3.1 Jurisdiction

+Depending on application and regulation the physical location of a node may be restricted to certain jurisdictions.
+E.g. Certain countries demand that nodes that process personal information of its citizens be located within the geographical borders of that country.

+5.3.2 Privacy and Confidentiality

+Certain entities (e.g. Banks) would only allow nodes to operate within their own facilities and will not allow use of nodes in public cloud.
+Otherwise encryption may be mandated to avoid data leaks.

+5.3.3 Availability

+The nodes participating a ledger must offer guarantees for availability in a manner that matches or exceeds the requirements of the applications they serve.
+Certain applications may require a failover device ready for immediate activation.

+5.2.3 Integrity and Security

+The compute infrastructure may encounter malicious behavior, e.g., DDoS attacks.
+The infrastructure needs to continue guaranteeing the integrity of the compute service under these attacks.

+5.2.5 Compute Device Characteristics

+The compute device must meet or exceed characteristics (CPU type, Operating System, Memory etc.) required by the application and PDL type.

-5.1.3 The Storage Vertical
+5.4 The Storage Vertical

 Storage is the act of moving data through time.
 Storage may be local, remote, distributed or centralized, encrypted or not.
 PDL is distributed and decentralized by definition.
 Encryption is optional.

+5.4.1 Per node storage

+Though each node stores its own copy of the PDL data, the data storage itself does not necessarily need to be on the same node as the compute device.
+Data bay be stored on a directly connected storage device or on a NAS (Network Storage device).

+5.4.2 Off-Chain storage

-Depending on design and requirements – some chains contain all information always available, others allow off-chain storage of dated information an offers methods to retrieve off-chain information and verify its validity when required.
+Depending on design and requirements – some chains contain all information always available, others allow off-chain storage of dated information an offer methods to retrieve off-chain information and verify its validity when required.
 Depending on the application and volumes of data processed, as well as the cost of storage and speed of access to off-chain data one may choose a storage option that fits its purpose.